Charles Granville, 2nd Earl of Bath

+Biography

 Born with the courtesy title of Lord Lansdown in 1661, he was the eldest son of John Granville, 1st Earl of Bath and his wife, the former Jane Wyche.

 On 19 November 1680, Granville was elected as Member of Parliament for Launceston following the by-election caused by the death of Sir John Coryton, Bt. but was defeated by William Harbord in the following general election of February 1681.
 In 1683, he fought in the Battle of Vienna on the Habsburg side and was created a Count of the Holy Roman Empire for his services, on 27 January 1684.

 Granville returned to Parliament after being elected MP for Cornwall in 1685 and was also appointed ambassador to Spain that year.
 After his defeat to Hugh Boscawen and Sir John Carew, 3rd Baronet, he was called to the House of Lords in his father's barony of Granville in 1689, appointed Joint Lord Lieutenant of Devon and Cornwall alongside his father in 1691 and a Lord of the Bedchamber in 1692.

 Granville inherited his father's earldom of Bath on 22 August 1701.
 On 4 September 1701, he was found dead in a chair in his bedroom, wounded in the head, with two pistols, one of which had been fired.
 It was noted that he had been melancholy.
 On 22 September, both father and son were buried at Kilkhampton.